Klosmi/WP-dev/WPDevNotes.md

         }
     }
     ```
-The __content width__ is the maximum width of the main content area, typically the area where our blog posts or pages are displayed.
-This width is usually narrower than the overall width of our website, in order to make reading easier and more comfortable.
+The **content width** (`contentSize`) is the maximum width for the main content of our posts, like text and regular images.
+It’s usually kept narrow to make reading easier.
-On the other hand, the __wide width__ is the maximum width of elements that are wider than the *content width*, such as images or video embeds.
-This width is often used to create full-width or wide-width sections on our website.

-So, the **content width** (`contentSize`) defines the maximum width for regular content in our posts, while the **wide width** (`wideSize`) sets the maximum width for blocks with wide alignment.
-In essence, both settings determine the maximum width for different types of blocks within our posts.
+The **wide width** (`wideSize`) is for elements that we want to be wider, like images or videos that stretch across the screen.
+These 2 settings help control how wide our content and other elements can be, depending on their type.

 ---